Sobeston/zig.guide/chapter-1.md

     while (eventuallyNullSequence()) |value| {
         sum += value;
     }
-    expect(sum == 6); // 3 + 2 + 1
+    try expect(sum == 6); // 3 + 2 + 1
 }
 ```

 Optional pointer and optional slice types do not take up any extra memory, compared to non-optional ones.
 This is because internally they use the 0 value of the pointer for `null`.

 This is how null pointers in Zig work - they must be unwrapped to a non-optional before dereferencing, which stops null pointer dereferences from happening accidentally.